 Europe is a marvelous cruise destination for several reasons.
 A European cruise can be a great vacation option for a first-timer or for someone who has been to Europe many times.
-I think a European cruise is an especially good fit for travelers who want to see the history, art, and natural beauty of Europe without having to navigate the roads and train stations or spend a lot of time planning where to stay and where to dine.
-Let's look at why you should plan a European cruise.
+A European cruise is an especially good fit for travelers who want to see the history, art, and natural beauty of Europe without having to navigate the roads and train stations or spend a lot of time planning where to stay and where to dine.

 First, many of the most popular sites in Europe are accessible to cruise travelers either on ocean-going or river cruise ships.
 Most of Europe's major cities were built right on the water and are impressive to see from the deck of a ship.
 The few sites not accessible from the water are usually only a short bus or train ride away.